 If you are able to get a clean cut sample of the oak showing the endgrain, then a close inspection will show the pores of the wood (be sure to blow off any dust from the endgrain).

 With red oak the pores are open; whilst with white oak the pores will be filled with tyloses, the outgrowth in the xylem vessels of the tree.
 By the way, it’s the tyloses that makes white oak more rot resistant.

 But note that the endgrain test only works if you have a heartwood section, as the pores in sapwood in both red and white oak tend to be open.

 If you can’t get an endgrain sample, or you want to double check, you can also perform a patch test on an area of untreated, raw oak wood using a solution of 10% sodium nitrate (1 cup of water to 4 teaspoons sodium nitrate).

 After about 25 minutes, the patch on white oak will appear dark greenish- purple color whilst on red oak the patch will just have a slightly darker tone than the rest of the piece of wood see here for examples).
 You can also purchase oak testing kits where you just add some wood shavings to the solution and then check of changes in color.

-So, now you know the exact differences between red oak and white oak flooring and how to tell them apart.
+So, now you know the exact differences between red oak vs white oak flooring and how to tell them apart.
 Ultimately, the one you choose for your home will depend on which one suits your personal tastes and your home environment.
-Read more here about oak flooring in general to help you decide.